dustinpfister/blog_posts/_posts/express-passport.md

 layout: post
 categories: express
 id: 199
-updated: 2018-06-04 13:51:00
+updated: 2019-04-27 12:38:17
-version: 1.6
+version: 1.7
 ---

 When making a full stack node.js powered application using [express.js](https://expressjs.com/), there will often be a need to set up a way to handle user authentication (aka login in).
 This process can be a little involved, but there are ways to help make it go a lot faster by using common libraries, and tools to make this process far less painful compared to attempting to do it from scratch.
 There is a project called [passport](https://www.npmjs.com/package/passport) that can help make authentication a whole word easier.

 <!-- more -->

-## what to know before continue to read
+## Express passport and what to know before you continue to read

-This is a simple example of using passport.js to authenticate a user, also known as loggin in.
+This is a simple example of using passport.js to authenticate a user, also known as logging in.
 It is not a full working example of an advanced project that involves doing this as I will not cover everything there is to know about this.
-However if you are looking for a simple working example, and then maybe branching off from there this might eb of value to you.
+However if you are looking for a simple working example, and then maybe branching off from there this might be of value to you.

 This is not a getting started post on node.js, express.js, or javaScript in general.
 Also in this post I am using express 4.x, and passport 0.4.0.